Tate resolutions on toric varieties: The multigraded BGG correspondence

 \subsection{Differential $E$-modules}

-\begin{defn} A \defi{differential $E$-module} is an $A \oplus \Z$-graded $E$-module $D$ equipped with a degree $(0; -1)$ endomorphism $\del$ such that $\del^2 = 0$.
+\begin{defn} A \defi{differential $E$-module} is an $A \oplus \Z$-graded right $E$-module $D$ equipped with a degree $(0; -1)$ endomorphism $\del$ such that $\del^2 = 0$.
 We restrict attention to differentials with this particular degree because they are the only ones that will arise in our work.
-See~\cite{BE} for a more general treatment of differential modules.\footnote{Differential modules also appear in Rouquier's analogue of the BGG correspondence for non-graded polynomial and exterior algebras in \cite[Section 4]{rouquier}.}
+See~\cite{BE} for a more general treatment of differential modules.\footnote{Differential modules also appear in Rouquier's analogue of the BGG correspondence for non-graded polynomial and exterior algebras in \cite[Section 4]{rouquier}.} We have $\del(d e) = \del(d)e$ for all $d \in D$ and $e \in E$; bearing in mind Conventions \ref{leftconvention}, we also have $\del(ed) = (-1)^{\aux(e)}e\del(d)$.

 A \defi{morphism} $D \to D'$ of differential $E$-modules is a degree 0 map $f \colon D \to D'$ satisfying $f \del = \del' f$.
 Let $\DM(E)$ denote the category of differential $E$-modules.
 The \defi{homology} of an object $D \in \DM(E)$ is the subquotient $\ker(\del \colon D \to D(0; -1) / \im(\del \colon D(0;1) \to D)$, denoted $H(D)$.
 A morphism in $\DM(E)$ is a \defi{quasi-isomorphism} if it induces an isomorphism on homology.
 A \defi{homotopy} of morphisms $f, f' \colon D \to D'$ in $\DM(E)$ is a morphism $h \colon D\to D'(0;1)$ of $E$-modules such that $f - f' = h \del + \del' h$.
-The \defi{mapping cone} of a morphism $f \colon D \to D'$ in $\DM(E)$ is the module $D' \oplus D(0,-1)$ equipped with the differential
+The \defi{mapping cone} of a morphism $f \colon D \to D'$ in $\DM(E)$ is the module $D' \oplus D(0,-1)$ equipped with the differential $ . $

 \end{defn}